mjfusa/azure-openai-csharp-prompt-engineering-samples/readme.md

 1. Clone this repo locally
 2. In Azure, create **Azure OpenAI Service** resource.
 After deploying the model, note the model name, you'll need it for the **AOAI_DEPLOYMENTID** environment variable below.
-3. Install the **Polyglot Notebooks** extension in Visual Studio Code.
+3. Install the **[Polyglot Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode)** extension in Visual Studio Code.
 2. Configure environment variables

-    For more details on how to get these variables, see the [Azure OpenAI documentation](https://learn.microsoft.com/azure/cognitive-services/openai/quickstart?tabs=command-line&pivots=programming-language-csharp#retrieve-key-and-endpoint).
+    For more details on how to get the values for the variables, see the [Azure OpenAI documentation](https://learn.microsoft.com/azure/cognitive-services/openai/quickstart?tabs=command-line&pivots=programming-language-csharp#retrieve-key-and-endpoint).

-    Create the following environment variables:
+    Set the following environment variables with the required values.
+(Tip: Create an .env file):

     **AOAI_ENDPOINT** - The endpoint for your Azure OpenAI Service resource.